This past year has been an amazing year of growth and change for me. It left me realizing I had to find a way to optimize my life.

 I love to cook.
-However in the immediate postpartum and beyond that I found that I really couldn’t find time to cook and found it quite stressful to think about meal planning.
+However, in the immediate postpartum and beyond, I found that I really couldn’t find time to cook.
+In fact, I found it it quite stressful to think about meal planning.
 I went through several iterations of how to get help in this area initially.
-I felt a little guilty for not wanting to cook for my family (and I know how to cook so it wasn’t a skill issue).
+Truthfully, I felt a little guilty for not wanting to cook for my family (and I know how to cook so it wasn’t a skill issue).

 When I felt that I could devote more time to this area I then turned to meal planning.
 We have an instant pot.
 In case you’re not familiar – how could you not know about this already? – it is an electric pressure cooker.
 You can make “dump and cook” meals.
 I still found it challenging to actually plan meals for the week and finish up all the food we purchased.
 You can only have so many taco nights ….